Choosing a Platform for an App: What You Should Consider

-With an estimated2 billion smartphone users in 2016, it is safe to say that mobile apps will continue to grow and offer unprecedented opportunities for those willing to take advantage of it.
+With an estimated 6.7 billion smartphone users worldwide, it is safe to say that mobile apps will continue to grow and offer unprecedented opportunities for those willing to take advantage of it.

 The question many clients face however is whether to list their app on Android, who holds the crown for the largest number of devices, or iOS, where users are more likely to spend money.

 Like the answer to many questions, the answer depends on many factors.

 The average average price for iPhone is around 2.7 times more than Android devices, allowing the latter to possess a bigger market share, making it ideal if your end goal is to reach as many users as you can.
 One must, however, remember that customers who opt for affordable platforms favour free apps, in contrast to iOS users.

 Research from Business Insider, an analytics company discovered the revenue model of iOS to be generating more revenue than Android, who holds the crown for the biggest number of downloads.